LOOKING TO VOLUNTEER?

 - Ad hoc duties, helping as needed

-The SD-USA Subunit is entering year 2 of our Expanding the Arena Initiative, launching podcasts, publishing several new fact sheets, and continuing to collaborate with our external partners such as the National Athletic Trainers’ Association (NATA), the National Strength and Conditioning Association (NSCA), and Professionals in Nutrition for Exercise and Sport (PINES).
+The Sports Performance Subunit is entering year 2 of our Expanding the Arena Initiative, launching podcasts, publishing several new fact sheets, and continuing to collaborate with our external partners such as the National Athletic Trainers’ Association (NATA), the National Strength and Conditioning Association (NSCA), and Professionals in Nutrition for Exercise and Sport (PINES).
 None of this can happen, however, without help from our amazing volunteers.
 We need you!
 Please complete the SCAN volunteer form found below.

 SCAN-Athletes in the Arts Partnership